LucHermitte/vim-UT/README.md

 # Installation
   * Requirements: Vim 7.+, [lh-vim-lib](http://github.com/LucHermitte/lh-vim-lib)
-  * With [vim-addon-manager](https://github.com/MarcWeber/vim-addon-manager), install lh-brackets (this is the preferred method because of the dependencies)
+  * With [vim-addon-manager](https://github.com/MarcWeber/vim-addon-manager), install vim-UT (this is the preferred method because of the dependencies)
 ```vim
 ActivateAddons UT
 ```